COVID In Colorado: Concerning Trend Among Hospitalizations In Younger People Eligible For Vaccine

 “The great majority of kids between 12 and 18 have yet to be vaccinated, and I think that’s playing a role,” said Dr. Reginald Washington, Chief Medical Officer at Rocky Mountain Hospital for Children.
 “About a third of eligible children are not going to be vaccinated to date because the parents do not want them vaccinated, and another third are on the fence, so at least two-thirds of eligible kids who may not receive the vaccine.”

 Vaccination for anyone under 18 requires parental permission.
-Dr. Washington says it’s time for parents to get the facts.READ MORE: 'Disturbing & Disgusting': Officials Address Photo Of Mead High School Students Reenacting George Floyd Murder
+Dr. Washington says it’s time for parents to get the facts.READ MORE: Number Of Visits To Downtown Denver Starting To Climb, But They're Still At Pre-Pandemic Levels

 “The vaccine is not only very effective in that age group, but it appears to be safe in that age group, so there’s really no scientific or medical reason not to receive the vaccine,” said Dr. Washington.